NNTmux/newznab-tmux/README.md

   cd tmux
   ```

- * Edit the paths, timers, username, what to run and then accept.
+ * Please read the defaults.sh file very carefully.
+There are a lot of settings and options.
+Most of the questions asked by new users can be answered by reading this file.

   ```bash
   cp config.sh defaults.sh
   nano defaults.sh
   ```

- * Now, you need to update your Newznab+ installation and copy some files.
+ * Now, you need to update your Newznab+ installation, copy some files and edit others.
 This is destructive and will overwrite any changes you have made to you Newznab+ files.
+If you do not want to update or overwrite you Newznab+ installation, skip this step, but not the next step.

   ```bash
   cd scripts && sudo ./update_svn.sh
   ```

  * Or, if you do not want to update your Newznab+ install, you still need to copy and edit files.
+Before proceeding you must run this or the previous script.

   ```bash
   cd scripts && sudo ./fix_files.sh